Firm Account Management

 If electronic service is not required, filer can send a copy of what was filed by adding an email address in the “Courtesy Copies” field.

-To begin a New Case in the Civil, Probate, or Family Division, filer should use Filing Code “Initial Filing”.
+To begin a New Case in the Civil, Probate, or Family Division, filer should use Filing Code “Initial Filing” to file the complaint.

 To begin a Criminal Case, you select the applicable Filing Codes: State's Attorney Information and Probable Cause Affidavit, Citation, Arrest Custody Report; Investigative Request; or Civil Miscellaneous Case Filed.